The Black Spider: First internal narrative

 The task of moving the trees suddenly became very easy and was quickly completed.
 When the first child was born, the pastor saved her by baptizing the girl immediately afterwards.
 However, Christine soon felt a burning pain on her cheek, exactly where the hunter had kissed her.
 A black mark appeared on her face, which grew into the shape of a black spider.
-After the second child was baptized, a storm blew in and a swarm of tiny poisonous spiders emerged from the enchanted mark on Christine's face, spreading across the village and slaying the cattle in their stalls.
+After the second child was baptized, a storm blew in and a swarm of tiny venomous spiders emerged from the enchanted mark on Christine's face, spreading across the village and slaying the cattle in their stalls.
 Thus, the Devil reminded everyone of his contract.

 Christine and the villagers decided on sacrificing a third newborn, and the plague on their cattle ceased.
 On the day of the birth, Christine tried to steal the infant so she could give him to the devil, but the priest drove him away with a prayer.
 Sprinkled with holy water, Christine was transformed into a demonic spider and killed the priest before fleeing from her village.
 She began to terrorize the valley, killing both villagers and animals, including von Stoffeln and his entire retinue.
 One night, the mother of one of Christine's victims captured the spider, shoved it into a hole in a window post she had prepared, and plugged the hole up.
 The woman died upon touching the spider, but peace returned to the valley.

 After the grandfather finished his story, the guests, now afraid of the house, reluctantly return to the dining room.
 The grandfather therefore feels obligated to finish the story: